-Commentary: A single consistent method for assigning officers to shifts should be developed and followed.
+Commentary: A single method for assigning officers to shifts should be developed and followed consistently.
 A uniform procedure, whether it is governed by seniority, officer choice, or agency choice, helps to ensure impartiality in the decision-making process.
 In any event, however, agency management should retain the final authority to assign officers to shifts in order to provide effective coverage.

-41.1.7 A written directive specifies criteria to be considered in assigning officers to beats.
+(O O O O O O O) 41.1.7 A written directive specifies criteria to be considered in assigning officers to beats.
+41.1.8 A written directive governs the frequency of beat rotation, if any.